Coherent-Partners/spark-python-sdk/docs/services.md

 )
 ```

-- **String data**:
-  you may use JSON string data as shown in the [API Tester](https://docs.coherent.global/navigation/api-tester).
-  Basically, you are free to work with string data as long as it's a valid JSON
+- **String data**: you may use string data as long as it's a valid JSON string and
-  string and follows the API v3 format.
+  follows either the v3 or v4 format.

 ```py
 spark.services.execute('my-folder/my-service', inputs='{"my_input": 13}')
 ```

-The previous examples will execute the latest version of a service using this
+The previous examples will execute the latest version of a service.
+If you want
-`folder/service[?version]` URI format.
-If you intend to execute a specific version,
-you can do the following:
+to execute a specific version, you can do the following:

 - using **version_id** (the fastest):
   `version_id` is the UUID of a particular version of the service.